photon-rain/tabula-java/README.md

 New Flags for OpenPowerlifting:

--x,--strikethrough          Treats numbers with a strikethough as negative
-- ,--red                    Treats numbers in red columns as negative
-- ,--diag                   Treats numbers with a diagonal line through them as negative
+-x,--linethrough          Treats numbers with a line through them as negative -y ,--red                    Treats numbers in red columns as negative

 ```